-When any group of people get together there is bound to be conflict at some stage – this is human nature.
 When it happens socially it can lead to lost friendships, ostracism and, in the extreme cases, violence and bloodshed.
 Perhaps less prominent, but certainly more prevalent, is conflict in the workplace, which can be quietly disruptive, passive-aggressive or outright rebellious.

 The startup environment is a sensitive area in and of itself, with a bubbling broth of brilliant ideas and high-octane energy communicating between team members.
 All fine and dandy until the vision goes out of alignment and some dissent occurs.
 Maybe one team member disagrees with the founder's decision-making, or changes their overall objective in the company's future.
 Maybe two developers are arguing over a technical method and neither will back down.
 What's the best way of dealing with conflict issues?